aip-dev/site-generator/README.md

   rather than modifying existing files.
 - We can provide useful abstractions for common deviations between companies (e.g. case systems) that minimize the need to fork AIPs.
+- We can customize the Markdown parsing where necessary (tabs, hotlinking, etc.).

-## Grumble.
-Fine.
-How does it work?
+## How does it work?

 This is essentially split into three parts: